Franky1/Streamlit-Selenium/README.md

 ## Issues :bug:

 - `2024-02-24` Example fails on Streamlit Cloud with a TimeoutException, but works locally.
-Probably ip blocking on the target website. :thinking:
+Probably geoip or ip blocking on the target website. :thinking:

 ## ToDo :ballot_box_with_check: